jthomson5/chatgpt-webapp/README.md

 ## Docker
 1. In order to run the application in a docker container first simply follow the installation instructions.
 Step 3 will not be needed if you plan on only running the app in a docker container.
 2. If Docker is not already installed on your machine, install it.
 Link for Ubuntu machines https://docs.docker.com/engine/install/ubuntu/.
 If your distribution is not Ubuntu search the web for the installation guide that fits your machine.
-3. This docker container runs on port 5000 on your localhost, so if another running conatiner is also using port 5000 make sure to stop that conatiner using the `docker
+3. This docker container runs on port 5000 on your localhost, so if another running conatiner is also using port 5000 make sure to stop that conatiner.
+To check if there are any other running containers using port 5000 use the `docker ps` command to see all other running conatiners and the ports they are running on.
+If there is another container using port 5000 use the `docker stop <ID>` command using the ID of the container found in the previous command to stop the container entirely or change the ports on the conflicting container if possible.

-In order to run the application in a docker container simply follow installation instructions and then run the command `docker compose up` in chatgpt-webapp directory.
-After completed open up to your localhost on port 5000 and the app will be avalible there!!
+4. Once the following steps have been completed use the `docker compose up` command in the chatgpt-webapp directory created when cloning this repo, then go to your browser of choice and type in the IP adress of either your local host or VM followed by :5000 to be directed to the app running in a docker container.